bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ### MiniMeToken.sol
 * Audit not required as this contract has already been audited by other parties
-* Source [../contracts/MiniMeToken.sol](../contracts/MiniMeToken.sol) that does not include any other files.
+* Source [../contracts/MiniMeToken.sol](../contracts/MiniMeToken.sol) that does not include any other files

 <br />